hmamman/FairBS_/README.md

 ## Output

 The experiment generates output files in the `results/` directory.
 These files include:
-- Detailed logs of each run
+- Detailed logs of each run_sdg
 - Fairness metrics for each approach
-- Comparative analysis (when both approaches are run)
+- Comparative analysis (when both approaches are run_sdg)

 ## Troubleshooting